Biomedical Engineering Discovery Program

 BME Discovery Program

-Due to the continuing health and safety issues related to COVID-19, we are continuing our in-home, "virtual" versions of the hydraulic arm, prosthetic leg and heart-related activities.
+We offer in-home, "virtual" versions of the hydraulic arm, prosthetic leg and heart-related activities.
 They are geared toward high school students ages 14-17 and include a health careers panel/discussion in addition to biomedical engineering-related content.
 This virtual Saturday morning activity is conducted using Webex or Zoom, free and secure online videoconferencing platforms.
+These virtual sessions are 9:00 a.m. to 12:15 p.m.

 A complete kit along with necessary tools and supplies needed to construct or design (depending on the activity) is shipped to students' homes in advance.
 Your student will need access to a computer (desktop or laptop) or Chromebook with internet connection.
 For the hydraulic arm activity, your student will need a table or desk near an electrical outlet with about three feet of space in order to participate and build his or her hydraulic arm.
 For the prosthetic leg and heart activities, your student will need a bit of desk or table space for designing/building.